-Whether you can't get remote printing to work or if the resulting document prints off-page, perpendicular, or of poor quality all of these issues are easily resolved.
+Whether you can't get remote printing to work, nothing is printing, or if documents are printing off-page, perpendicular, or of poor quality, all of these issues are easily resolved by following these steps in order.

 Step 1a.
 Disable "Skip Printer Prompt"

-If you're seeing "printed" but nothing is printing, the first step is to go to settings, then click printing, and disable the "skip printer prompt" toggle on every user with printing issues.
+2. Look under the User Printers section and to disable the "skip printer prompt" toggle on the right for every user with printing issues.

 Step 1b.
 Verify that you are selecting the correct printer profile from the dropdown.

 If your computer has "copy" profiles of a printer, you may be attempting to select the incorrect printer.
-Make sure to choose the correct printer.
+When you are asked to choose a printer for a document, make sure you look through the dropdown list and are selecting the correct one.

 Step 3.
 Verify that the SKULabs Print and Scale Client is installed correctly

-The SKULabs Print and Scale client allows us to send a link to a PDF / ZPL file directly to your computer.
-The client then uses your system default printer settings to print that file directly on your computer from any device using SKULabs.
+The SKULabs Print and Scale client allows any device using SKULabs to send a link to a PDF / ZPL file directly to your computer.
+The client then uses your system default printer settings to print that file directly on your computer.

 (Windows users only) Verify you did not install as a service